semgrep/semgrep-docs/docs/semgrep-supply-chain/triage-remediation.md

 import FindingsDefaultView from "/src/components/concept/_findings-default-view.mdx"

-# View, triage, and remediate dependency findings
+# View, triage, and remediate Supply Chain findings

 :::info Prerequisite
 At least one repository that scans for dependencies through Semgrep Supply Chain.
 See [Scan third-party dependencies](/semgrep-supply-chain/getting-started).